-There is a variety of non-parametric statistial learning methods (sometimes referred to as “machine learning”) available in R. For a long time there have been packages to do Artifical Neural Networks (ANN) and Classification and Regression Trees (CART).
-More recent methods include Random Forests, Boosted Regression Trees, and Support Vector Machines.
+Machine learning models, are non-parametric flexible regression models.
+Methods include Artifical Neural Networks (ANN), Random Forests, Boosted Regression Trees, and Support Vector Machines.
 Through the dismo package you can also use the Maxent program, that implements the most widely used method (maxent) in species distribution modeling.
 Breiman (2001a) provides a accessible introduction to machine learning, and how it contrasts with ‘classical statistics’ (model based probabilistic inference).
 Hastie et al., 2009 provide what is probably the most extensive overview of these methods.

 All the model fitting methods discussed here can be tuned in several ways.
 We do not explore that here, and only show the general approach.
 If you want to use one of the methods, then you should consult the R help pages (and other sources) to find out how to best implement the model fitting procedure.

 MaxEnt (short for “Maximum Entropy”; Phillips et al., 2006) is the most widely used SDM algorithm.
 Elith et al. (2010) provide an explanation of the algorithm (and software) geared towards ecologists.
 MaxEnt is available as a stand-alone Java program.
 Dismo has a function ‘maxent’ that communicates with this program.